Bus42/tictactoe/README.md

 # tictactoe
-Tic Tac Toe game created for FreeCodeCamp this was a project created to obtain my front end web development certifice
+Tic Tac Toe game created for FreeCodeCamp this was a project created to obtain my front end web development certificate